 Recently I worked with a client who was a Senior Manager with a global business.
-Sure – she understood why she should be on LinkedIn, seen the benefits of having a search engine optimised profile and why she should be an active user.
-As we talked, her resistance around committing more time to her LinkedIn profile became clear:
+Sure – she understood why she should be on LinkedIn, seen the benefits of having a search engine optimized profile and why she should be an active user.
+As we talked, her resistance around committing more time to her LinkedIn profile became clear, she needed to see if her LinkedIn account was actually working.

 “…but how will I know it is actually working?”